KeithDHedger/KKEdit/README.md

 KKEdit source code editor.

 ***WARNING WHEN BUILDING FOR GTK3 ***

-Until this notice is removed some functions are disabled/not working, mostly 'bookmarks' and 'completion', the gtk2 release is fully functional.
+Until this notice is removed some functions are disabled/not working, the gtk2 release is fully functional.
+Should now be mostly fully functional, some text options/visuals need doing.

+***WARNING WHEN BUILDING FOR GTK3 ***

 Why another text editor?